 Isn’t it cheaper to just do laundry on-site?

-Upfront, possibly.
-However, factoring in utility bills, repair costs, downtime, and staff hours often shows that outsourcing provides better financial control in the long run.
+Upfront, it might seem cheaper.
+But when you add up the massive utility bills, repair fees, machine downtime, and wasted staff hours, outsourcing gives you much better financial control in the long run.

 The Top 5 Operational Headaches You Can Eliminate with Commercial Laundry